lupyuen/lupyuen.github.io/src/de2.md

 Remember that we're talking directly to PinePhone's __Display Hardware__ ("Bare Metal"), without any Display Driver.
 So this part might sound a little more complicated than we expect...

 To control PinePhone's Display Hardware, we'll set the Hardware Registers for the [__Allwinner A64 Display Engine__](https://lupyuen.github.io/articles/de) inside PinePhone.
+(Pic above)

 In a while we'll do the following through the Hardware Registers...